Depp v. Heard

-The jury ruled that Heard's op-ed references to "sexual violence" and "domestic abuse" were false and defamed Depp with actual malice.
+The jury found that Heard's op-ed references to "sexual violence" and "domestic abuse" were false and defamed Depp with actual malice.
 It awarded Depp $10 million in compensatory damages and $5 million in punitive damages from Heard, although the court reduced the punitive damages to $350,000 due to a limit imposed by Virginia state law.
-It also ruled that Depp had defamed Heard through Waldman, who had falsely alleged that Heard and her friends "roughed up" Depp's penthouse as part of an "ambush, a hoax".
+It also found that Depp had defamed Heard through Waldman, who had falsely alleged that Heard and her friends "roughed up" Depp's penthouse as part of an "ambush, a hoax".
 It awarded Heard $2 million in compensatory damages and $0 in punitive damages from Depp.
-Separately, the jury ruled that Waldman's other allegations of Heard's "sexual violence hoax" and "abuse hoax" against Depp had not been proven defamatory.
+Separately, the jury found that Waldman's other allegations of Heard's "sexual violence hoax" and "abuse hoax" against Depp had not been proven defamatory.

+Depp's victory in Virginia was attributed by some to the fact that he got a jury trial, which may be why he and his legal team sought to have the trial in Virginia to begin with.
 After the trial ended, Heard put forth motions to set aside the verdict, but was unsuccessful.
 Then, both Depp and Heard appealed against the respective verdicts.
 In December 2022, both parties reached a settlement and dropped their appeals, with Depp's lawyers Benjamin Chew and Camille Vasquez stating that Depp would receive $1 million from Heard.

 The livestreamed trial attracted large numbers of viewers and considerable social media response, most of which was sympathetic to Depp and critical of Heard.
 The trial renewed debates around topics relating to domestic violence, domestic violence against men, the #MeToo movement, and women's rights, although some commentators were skeptical of the trial's long-term implications.